Lumi-supercomputer/lumi-userguide/docs/computing/jobs/slurm-quickstart.md

 In our example, both jobs listed will start June 1 at different time.
-You will also notice that for the first the scheduler plan to run the job on `node0012` while for the second no node has been choosen yet.
+You will also notice that for the first the scheduler plan to run the job on `node0012` while for the second no node has been chosen yet.

 ### Cancelling a job